Laminate Flooring Cost

 Laminate flooring is a man-made, durable, composite flooring material designed to look like wood or stone.
 Created to be resilient, hardwearing, and easy to clean, laminate flooring is a great choice for anyone looking for an easy-to-install, cost-effective alternative for wood or stone.

-Laminate floor is constructed of four layers, the first being a hardwearing resin topcoat.
+• The first layer is a hardwearing resin topcoat.
 On more expensive laminate, the topcoat can be textured to make it look more similar to the material it mimics.

-Is a printed decor layer featuring a high-definition digital reproduction of the wood or stone.
-Underneath the decor layer is a strong and stable HDF (high-density fibreboard) core.
-This core is available in a multitude of thicknesses depending on the quality of the laminate.
+• Thirdly, a strong and stable HDF (high-density fibreboard) core underneath the decor layer.
+This core is available in many thicknesses depending on the quality of the laminate.

-The base layer of the laminate is made of the same resin from the top layer.
+• The base layer of the laminate is made of the same resin as the top layer.
 This forms a strong and resilient foundation for the laminate to sit upon, helping to reduce the possible damage to the floor while fitting.

 What Are the Benefits of Laminate Flooring?